The Dynamic Post Types module allows you to register and manage custom post types from your WordPress admin, in Tools > Post Types menu.

 etc...

 Whether to expose this post type in the REST API.
-Set this to true for the post type to be available in the block editor
+Must be true to enable the Gutenberg editor.
+Default: false.

-The base slug that this post type will use when accessed using the REST API
+The base slug that this post type will use when accessed using the REST API: Default: name.

 An optional custom controller to use instead of WP_REST_Posts_Controller.
-Must be a subclass of WP_REST_Controller
+Must be a subclass of WP_REST_Controller.
+Default: WP_REST_Posts_Controller.

 The pro version allows developers to manually activate Post Typesindividually using the “Active” switch in the sidebar.